-Also known as ‘suspended concrete’, this floor has the advantage of being much less prone to structural problems caused by ground movement.
+Also known as ‘suspended concrete’, this floor structure has the advantage of being much less prone to structural problems caused by ground movement.
 Beam & block floors are more suited to large extensions where the existing house has a suspended timber floor that needs continuity of ventilation.

-Liquid screeds are much quicker to install by a specialist than conventional sand and cement screeds, but aren’t cost-effective for a small extension.
+Liquid floor screeds are much quicker to install by a specialist than conventional sand and cement screeds, but aren’t cost-effective for a small extension.
 If you’re adding UFH, then liquid screeds pair well.

 The cross-section gives them their name, but also means they can carry far heavier loads than a conventional timber joist of equivalent weight.

 Monocouche house rendering can be sprayed or pumped onto exterior walls, which reduces the need for scaffolding and site costs.
 It’s low maintenance, durable and available in a variety of earthy colours.